 With the effective date scheduled for February 22, 2026, the time to act is now.

-✅ Final checklist: are you ready for Resolution 737?
+Final checklist: Are you ready for Resolution 737?

-- ☐ Contacted laboratories to obtain test reports
+- Contact laboratories to obtain test reports

-- ☐ Updated packaging designs and inventories
+- Update packaging designs and inventories

-- ☐ Updated digital catalogs and e-commerce platforms
+- Update digital catalogs and e-commerce platforms

-- ☐ Trained your team and distributors
+- Train your team and distributors

-- ☐ Established maintenance and continuous update processes
+- Establish maintenance and continuous update processes

 If you need professional help navigating this process, at Certificación Telecom we have the experience and technical knowledge to accompany you at every stage.
-From obtaining test reports to creating your digital compliance infrastructure, we are here to ensure your company complies with Resolution 737 efficiently and professionally.